kubernetes-sigs/external-dns/docs/tutorials/bizflycloud.md

 ## Verifying Bizfly Cloud DNS records

-Select your zone at [BizflyC loud dashboard](https://beta.manage.bizflycloud.vn/dns) to view the records for your Bizfly Cloud DNS zone.
+Select your zone at [Bizfly Cloud dashboard](https://manage.bizflycloud.vn/dns) to view the records for your Bizfly Cloud DNS zone.

 ## Cleanup